Birkenkopf "rubble hill" ("Scherbelino") in Stuttgart

 .

-In some places it is obvious that the rubble was not simply dumped, but arranged for display, here supported by metal supports.
+In some places it is obvious that the rubble was not simply dumped, but arranged for display, here supported

 .